rafalab/538/explanation.md

 probability of Biden wining as the proportion of times the total electoral votes are above 270.

+You can see the code for the simulation [here](https://github.com/rafalab/538/blob/master/funcs.R).
 ### Notable diferences

 Details of the FiveThirtyEight model are not all available so we make our best attempt